stac-utils/stac-node-validator/README.md

 ## Quick Start

-1. Install [node and npm](https://nodejs.org) - should run with any recent version
+1. Install a recent version of [node and npm](https://nodejs.org)
 2. `npx stac-node-validator /path/to/your/file-or-folder` to temporarily install the library and validate the provided file for folder.
 See the chapters below for advanced usage options.

 ## Setup

-1. Install [node and npm](https://nodejs.org) - should run with any recent version
+1. Install [node and npm](https://nodejs.org) - should run with any version >= 14.
+Older versions may still work, but no guarantee.
 2. `npm install -g stac-node-validator` to install the library permanently

 ## Usage